tim-smart/droff/README.md

 yarn add bufferutil
 ```

+## What's missing

+Just a heads up that is a relatively new client library.
+You should note that:

+- There isn't much documentation
+- There isn't anything implemented for Voice channels
+- Some caches will be missing

+Pull requests are more than welcome :)

 ## Caching

 Droff will only activate the caches that you use.
 So by default nothing is